Dave Elsey: Star Wars: Episode III

-Elsey, a huge Star Wars fan as a child, was elated to be given the opportunity in 2005 to work on the Star Wars: Episode III – Revenge of the Sith movie.
+Elsey, a huge Star Wars fan as a child, worked on the Star Wars: Episode III – Revenge of the Sith movie in 2005.
 The work resulted in an Oscar nomination for the creature effects / make-up effects department: a first for that department on a Star Wars film.

 The Wolfman

-In 2010, Elsey and his long admired icon Rick Baker partnered up for the film "The Wolfman," winning an Academy Award.
+In 2010, Elsey and Rick Baker collaborated on The Wolfman winning an Academy Award.